kehman18/lang_translate/README.md

 # lang_translate
-All language is every man language
+The Language for every man